 Designing Data-Intensive Applications, 2nd Edition

-A core source on data models, consistency, replication and architecture trade-offs in storage systems.
+A reference source on data models, consistency, replication and storage trade-offs — worth returning to whenever a decision is contested.

-The Storage Systems section helps you treat data architecture as a system-design foundation, not as a late implementation detail.
-In production, storage decisions define reliability, latency, cost profile and scaling limits for the whole system.
+The Storage Systems section is about treating data architecture as a foundation, not as a detail you return to after the API is chosen.
+In production it is the storage decision that sets reliability, latency, cost profile and scaling limits for the whole system — and it is the most expensive one to redo on the fly.

-This chapter connects System Design with practical DB choices: which data model to use, where strict consistency is required and how storage should evolve as the product grows.
+This chapter connects System Design with concrete DB choices: which data model to take, where strict consistency is actually required and where it only costs more, and how to evolve storage in production without stopping the product.

 Why this section matters